Agricolafb/custom-themes-for-omv/README.md

 Change the look of your OpenMediaVault web gui by inserting a custom css theme into your OMV install via command line.
 By creating a theme-custom.css file you will override certain values in the default css files in OpenMediaVault.
+These custom themes currently work with OMV 4 and 5.
 Here are the steps.

 1. Open your command line tool of choice and login to your OMV server and enter the following commands.
 2. $ cd /var/www/openmediavault/css